strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 I recommend you to turn off persistent connections in Rocket config (set `keep-alive` to `0`)
 --- while most clients retry the failed second request on a persistent connection gracefully, at least some versions of Python `requests` and `urllib3` were raising exceptions instead.
-If you care about latency, I suggest you to put a HTTP load-balancer in front of Rocket v0.4 server to reintroduce persistent connections at least to the client <-> load-balancer hop.
+If you care about latency, I suggest you put an HTTP load-balancer in front of Rocket v0.4 server to reintroduce persistent connections at least to the client <-> load-balancer hop.

 [**The benchmarks show that disabling keep-alive causes only a mild performance hit in our case.**](https://storage.googleapis.com/strohel-pub/rocket-keep-alive/bench-results.html)